chenxingqiang/jax-ml/doc/tutorial/basic/tutorial.rst

 `estimator <https://en.wikipedia.org/wiki/Estimator>`_ to be able to *predict* the classes to which unseen samples belong.

-In scikit-learn, an estimator for classification is a Python object that implements the methods ``fit(X, y)`` and ``predict(T)``.
+In jax-learn, an estimator for classification is a Python object that implements the methods ``fit(X, y)`` and ``predict(T)``.

-An example of an estimator is the class ``sklearn.svm.SVC``, which implements `support vector classification
+An example of an estimator is the class ``xlearn.svm.SVC``, which implements `support vector classification
 <https://en.wikipedia.org/wiki/Support_vector_machine>`_.
 The
 estimator's constructor takes as arguments the model's parameters.

 For now, we will consider the estimator as a black box::

-  >>> from sklearn import svm
+  >>> from xlearn import svm
   >>> clf = svm.SVC(gamma=0.001, C=100.)

 .. topic:: Choosing the parameters of the model